Learning how to declutter your home can feel like a huge task, but trust me, it’s worth it to create a peaceful and organized living space.

 Organizing and straightening up your space takes time.
 A big decluttering overhaul isn’t done in five minutes.
 In fact, I like to block out at least an hour of time per area I’m decluttering.

-If you’re ready to make some serious progress on your home organizing, schedule time in your planner.
+If you’re ready to make some serious progress on your home organizing, schedule time in your planner, and be sure to explore various home organization ideas to find inspiration.
 You may want to block it out in chunks of a few hours, over the course of several weekends or days off.
 If you don’t prioritize organizing it will never get done, so write it down and stick to it!

 2. Keep only what you’ve used in the last year